 B. The Nominating Committee consists of one (1) representative from each chapter.
 The Board of Directors elects the chairperson at the pre-convention board meeting.

 C. No committee except the Nominating Committee will exceed seven (7) members.

 D. The Awards Committee consists of three (3) members serving three (3) year staggered terms.
 The senior member is the chairperson and selects the new member.

 E. The Treasurer shall chair the Budget and Finance Committee.

-F. The White Cane Bulletin Editor(s) will serve on the Publications and Public Relations Committee but shall not serve as its Chair.
+F. The White Cane Bulletin Editor(s) will serve on the Publications and Publicity Committee but shall not serve as its Chair.